eliabieri/wg_display/project_report.md

 ```

 The server is configured to listen on port 80.
-Users are adviced to configure the hostname of their WG Display to be `wgdisplay`.
+Users are advised to configure the hostname of their WG Display to be `wgdisplay`.
 This way, users can access the configuration frontend by navigating to `wgdisplay.local` in their browser.

 ### Configuration persistence